winsoft666/akali/README.md

 ---

 # Compile
-Use `cmake` to generate project appropriate <br/> then compile.
+Using `CMake` to generate visual studio project or makefile, then compile.

-cmake paramenters:
+CMake paramenters:

 - BUILD_SHARED_LIBS: whether dynamic library or not, `ON` or `OFF`.
 - BUILD_TESTS: whether compile test project or not, `ON` or `OFF`.